poyo46/jatime/README.md

 ## Features
 * Jatime does not change the given string at all.
 It just objectifies the extracted time expressions.
-* Jatime supports a variety of time expressions. `22:30`, `午後十時半` and `P.M.10:30` are all interpreted as the same time as we want.
+* Jatime supports a variety of time expressions.
+For example, `22:30`, `午後十時半` and `P.M.10:30` are all interpreted as the same time as we want.
 * Jatime tries to make up for the missing time information whenever possible.
 That is, jatime calculates the year given the month, day and day of the week.
 * Jatime will tell us why the time information is inconsistent if it is inconsistent.